-If your business has outgrown the in house server and you want to replace or upgrade it, now may be a good time to consider moving to a cloud server OR If your business is expanding to different locations or countries, adopting cloud technology from the start may be a better option than an in house server.
+If your business has outgrown its in-house server and you want to replace or upgrade, now may be a good time to consider moving to a cloud server OR If your business is expanding to different locations or countries, adopting cloud technology from the start may be a better option than an in-house server.

-Historically small and medium businesses have chosen in house servers over cloud servers for file sharing, to host applications including email and software.
-Now the cloud is a more viable option for small and medium businesses, there are still some who prefer in house servers because they have total control over it.
-It’s important to note however that in house servers can require substantial initial capital investment for software and equipment.
-In house servers can also be developed to meet the changing needs of your business.
+Historically small and medium businesses have chosen in-house servers over cloud servers for file sharing and to host applications including email and software.
+Now the cloud is a more viable option for small and medium businesses, there are still some who prefer in-house servers because they have more control over it.
+It’s important to note however, that in-house servers can require substantial initial capital investment for software and equipment.
+In-house servers can also be developed to meet the changing needs of your business.
 It’s important to note that your business will need to have a dedicated IT manager to maintain it and ensure it is secure at all times which can be expensive.

-- Being able to keep critical data and information in house with no 3rd party access available
+Being able to keep critical data and information in-house with no third-party access available

-- Dedicated IT support required with a dedicated space needed for the in house server
+Dedicated IT support required with a dedicated space needed to house the server

 What are the pros and cons of cloud servers for businesses?

-Cloud servers for small and medium businesses offer advantages over in house servers but also some drawbacks.
+Cloud servers for small and medium businesses offer advantages over in-house servers but also have some drawbacks.
 If your business has numerous virtual and remote employees and you don’t want to manage an in house server, a cloud server will be beneficial.
-Cloud servers are easily scalable and give businesses the flexibility to meet changing demands, without hefty investment.
-You’ll need to budget for monthly hosting fees, but won’t have to be concerned about the security of your data and information.
+Cloud servers are easily scalable and give businesses the flexibility to meet changing demands, without a hefty investment.
+You’ll need to budget for monthly hosting fees, but won’t need to be concerned about the security of your data and information.

 The pros of cloud servers include: